mkdocs/mkdocs/docs/user-guide/configuration.md

 Lets you set the directory containing the documentation source markdown files.
-This can either be a relative directory, in which case it is resolved relative to the directory containing you configuration file, or it can be an absolute directory path.
+This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path from the root of your local file system.

 **default**: `'docs'`